 Viewing the puppies

-Until fairly recently male dogs were more popular than bitches.
-Fashions come and go, and at the moment, bitches seem to be in favour.
+Until fairly recently male dogs were more popular than female dogs.
+Fashions come and go, and at the moment, female dogs seem to be in favour.
 You will hear various claims as to the differences in temperament between them, but most of these contradict each other and it really is a matter of personal taste.

-The main disadvantage of a bitch is that she will come into season twice a year each year from the age of 6-12 months until the end of her life.
+The main disadvantage of a female dog is that she will come into season twice a year each year from the age of 6-12 months until the end of her life.
 This can be inconvenient.

 Most people simply prefer one sex or the other and don’t really know why.
-If you are not sure whether you want a dog or bitch, keep an open mind.
+If you are not sure whether you want a dog or female dog, keep an open mind.
 At least you will have a wider choice of puppies.

 If you have booked a puppy in advance from a reputable breeder, there may be little or no choice as to which puppy you have.
 It is not unusual to find that all puppies due in popular kennels have been booked before birth.

 If you are keen to buy a dog with plenty of red ink on the pedigree, you may need to do some research and book the pup as soon as the female dog has been mated.
 If you do get the chance to choose your puppy out of several in a litter, how should you go about it?

 Having made sure that the parents of the puppy you are viewing have good health clearances is a good start.
 But it is not a guarantee of health, it simply improves your puppy’s chances of avoiding an inherited disease which may blight his life (and yours) further down the line.
 You still need to make sure your puppy is healthy.

 A thorough check up by your own vet soon after you get him home will help put your mind at rest.
 But how can you be sure the puppy you are viewing is not sickly even before you bring him home?